texttheater/xminid/README.md

 xminid-bionic
 =============

-A minimal xmonad configuration for Ubuntu 18.04 "Bionic Beaver".
+A minimal xmonad configuration with panels for Ubuntu 18.04 "Bionic Beaver".

 By Kilian Evang (https://github.com/texttheater).